serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/about.md

   - /about.html
 ---

-I am a design researcher working at the intersection of **design, innovation, business models,** and the **societal aspects of sustainability and education**.
+I am a design researcher working at the intersection of **design, innovation, business models,** and the **societal aspects of sustainability and design education**.
 My work is driven by a commitment to advancing sustainable solutions through design.

 I hold an undergraduate degree in **Industrial Engineering** and completed a dual Master's in **Industrial Design and Manufacturing** at **Dortmund Technical University** and the **University of Twente**.
 My Master’s thesis explored the role of communication in complex product development processes, in collaboration with **Munich Technical University** and **Audi AG**.
 I earned my Ph.D. in **Industrial Design** from **Istanbul Technical University**, with a thesis titled *"Investigating Design for Social Innovation Through Business Models in Rural India: A Model Proposal for Developing Countries."*